-The BPSA’s Scout program is known as Pathfinders.
-This section is open to boys and girls beginning at age 11 and going through age 17 (grades 6 through 12).
+The OSG’s Scout program is known as Pathfinders.
+This section is open to youth of all genders beginning at age 11 and going through age 17 (grades 6 through 12).
 The emphasis will be in training through hands-on, outdoor activities such as camping, hiking, canoeing, and backpacking, as well as community-service projects.
 Pathfinders are organized into Troops that operate in Patrols of 6 to 8 members, led by a (youth) Patrol Leader who shares responsibility with an adult leader (called the Scoutmaster) for discipline, activity planning, and training the less-experienced members.

 The Pathfinder program is based upon Robert Baden-Powell‘s book, Scouting for Boys, and is similar in appearance to programs that were in common use nearly 100 years ago.

-When a Pathfinder turns 18, she/he is encouraged to continue their Scouting career by becoming Rover Scouts.
+When a Pathfinder turns 18, they are encouraged to continue their Scouting career by becoming Rover Scouts.

 NOTE: Pathfinders and above are expected to maintain their own uniform.
 They will sew on their own patches, launder, and iron them.
 These are all important life skills and every Scout should know them.